blackslate/meteor_deploy/README.md

 Below, you will be able to walk through this, step by step.
 This repository contains everything that you might need to get started.

 #### Meteor App
 This tutorial assumes that you already have [Meteor](https://www.meteor.com/) installed, and that you know how to create a barebones Meteor app with a Click Me button, by running `meteor create`.
-That's the app that you can use to check that everything is working correctly ,
+That's the app that you can use to check that everything is working correctly.

-####<a name="server">Server
+#### <a name="server">Server
 You'll need a server set up to deliver a Meteor app.
 This means that it should have the correct versions of the following software packages installed on it:

 * Node.js